nignite/tamagochi-secretnetwork/Readme.md

 | [`Market`](contracts/Market) | Used as a marketplace to buy FOOD tokens       |
 | [`Food`](packages/Food)      | Snip-20 contract, used to create the token     |
 | [`Pet`](contracts/Pet)       | Tamagotchi like interface through the contract |
+## Per user instance
+The main branch has a simple implementation of the Pet contract where the entire contract is a single pet.
+If the Pet dies, you need to create a new contract.
+For a better implementation checkout the instance branch.
 ## Frontend

 See [`Frontend`](frontend) folder